GoogleCloudPlatform/gke-networking-recipes/multi-cluster-services/routes-based-cluster/README.md

 3. Follow the steps for cluster registration with Hub in [cluster setup](../../cluster-setup.md).

 4. Make a third cluster that uses routes-based networking that will consume `ServiceExport`s from `gke-1`.
 Making a routes-based cluster must be opted into with the flag `--no-enable-ip-alias`.
+Register it to your Hub the same way gke-1 and gke-2 weer registered in step (3).

     ```
     gcloud container clusters create gke-routes-based --zone us-east1-b --release-channel rapid --workload-pool=${PROJECT}.svc.id.goog --no-enable-ip-alias

+    gcloud container hub memberships register gke-routes-based --gke-cluster us-east1-b/gke-routes-based --enable-workload-identity
     ```

 5. Now log into `gke-1` and deploy the `app.yaml` manifest.
 You can configure these contexts as shown [here](../../cluster-setup.md).